-While most tick bites are harmless and don't require medical treatment, some ticks (like the deer tick, wood tick, and others) can carry harmful germs and cause diseases like Rocky Mountain spotted fever and Lyme disease.
+Most tick bites are harmless and don't need medical treatment.
+But some ticks (like the deer tick, wood tick, and others) can carry harmful germs that cause diseases like Rocky Mountain spotted fever and Lyme disease.
 The deer tick is tiny, no larger than a pencil point.
 Other ticks are larger and easier to find on the skin.

 - Use tweezers to grasp the tick firmly at its head or mouth, next to the skin.

 - Pull firmly and steadily until the tick lets go of the skin.
 Do not twist the tick or rock it from side to side.
 If part of the tick stays in the skin, don't worry.
 It will eventually come out on its own.

 - Release the tick into a jar or zip-locked bag in case you want to have it identified later on.